Performance Ponderings

 to get into the optimal performance zone.

-Jointly with T. Põder.
-Accepted for CMG 2008, Las Vegas, Nevada.
+Joint with T. Põder.
+Presented at CMG 2008, Las Vegas, Nevada.

 Abstract: